hadeebataj/delivery-driver-app/README.md

 Run `yarn dev`

+Note: If default system mode is in dark more, please change browser mode to 'light mode' from inspect elements.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.